 - This recipe just can't be any easier!
 Start by separating out the mustard, ketchup and Worcestershire sauce that will go on top.

 - Then, put all the other ingredients into one large bowl.
-I use a big spoon to mix it all up (my mom likes to use her hands, but I always get too cold).
+I use a rubber spatula to mix it all up.

 - Press the meatloaf mixture into a prepared loaf pan.
 If you don't have one, just shape it into a loaf and bake in a 9×12 baking dish instead.